Year of Call:

 Imogen represents Hospital Trusts at inquests involving issues of clinical care, responding to submissions of neglect and prevention of future deaths.
 She has also represented families, pro bono, through Action against Medical Accidents (AvMA) in cases which involved potential issues of neglect.

-Imogen is currently instructed as junior counsel on the Independent Inquiry into Child Sexual Abuse (IICSA).
-She was a member of the Nottinghamshire counsel team with Olinga Tahzib, Paul Livingston, and lead by Patrick Sadd, taking part in the three week hearing in October 2018.
+Imogen was instructed as junior counsel on the Independent Inquiry into Child Sexual Abuse (IICSA).
+She was a member of the Nottinghamshire counsel team with Olinga Tahzib, Paul Livingston, and lead by Patrick Sadd, taking part in the three-week hearing in October 2018.
 She also assisted the Chair and Panel of the Inquiry with the content of the report.

 Additionally, Imogen assisted Samantha Presland in the Court of Appeal hearing of RW v Chelsea & Westminster Hospital NHS Foundation Trust EWCA Civ 1067 against the decision of the Court of Protection to maintain a transparency order and to remove clinically assisted nutrition and hydration (CANH).